I beg to move,

 The Government need to set out for schools and students how they plan to deliver an assessment process in 2021 that is rigorous, fairly managed and able to deliver in the event of further disruption in the coming year.
 Labour has called for exams to be put back to June to allow students and teachers to make up vital lost time and to address the potential for further disruption.
 The NEU is calling on the Government to reduce the content in GCSE and A-level exams, and to work with teachers and school leaders to develop a national system of moderated centre assessment grades in case there is further disruption.
 I ask the Minister: what consideration have the Government given to those suggestions?
 It is vital that the Government set out as a matter of urgency how they will ensure that grades are awarded fairly next year so that teachers can teach accordingly.

 So far, we have seen no coherent plan from Government.
 If they wish to rebuild confidence in the public in the awarding of grades, it is essential that they are open and transparent about their failings regarding the awarding of grades this year.
 The House needs to know what the Secretary of State knew and what the Prime Minister knew, when they knew it, and what they did about it when they were warned of the difficulties.
 Full disclosure is vital so that students, their families and teachers can see what went wrong.
-I appeal to Members on the Conservative Benches to think of those young people in their constituencies who have been left upset, angry and disadvantaged by the Government’s incompetence, and I call on all Members to support the motion today.
+I appeal to Conservative Members to think of those young people in their constituencies who have been left upset, angry and disadvantaged by the Government’s incompetence, and I call on all Members to support the motion today.

 The debate has been largely constructive.
 As we have said consistently, the Government never wanted to cancel exams.
 They are obviously the best and fairest form of assessment.
 But we had to take the difficult decision to close schools and colleges and cancel summer exams because of the covid-19 pandemic.
 As the Secretary of State said in his opening speech, the virus has propelled not just this country but the rest of the world into uncharted territory, and we have had to respond, often at great speed, to find the best way forward given what we knew at the time.